ritwit/rithwiktom/README.md

 - **Computational discovery of singlet fission materials**

 Singlet fission (SF) is the splitting of an exciton in singlet spin state into two excitions in triplet state in a molecular crystal.
 SF can be used to enhance the efficiency of organic photovoltaics.
 The objective of this project is to find suitable candidates that can undergo fast singlet fission.

+A list of my publications can be found in my [CV](https://github.com/ritwit/rithwiktom/raw/master/CV.pdf)